erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 ### Installing dependencies using docker

-4. In the folder, create a "dock" directory using following command.
+4. In the folder, create a "dock" directory using the following command.

 ```
 mkdir dock